Plans Change

 We continued to pay extra on the mortgage and the camper loan, realizing we would probably need to work a few years longer than we originally planned.

-The Best Laid Plans Hit A Bump
+Best Laid Plans Hit A Bump

-In December 2015, after four years of working remotely, my employer made an announcement regarding upcoming staffing changes.
+In December 2015, after four years of working remotely, my employer announced upcoming staffing changes.
+Employees aged 60 and up with a minimum of 20 years of service were offered an early retirement package.

 Hmmm . . . . . .

-Okay, okay, if I took the package, why would I look for another job?
 Why didn’t I say no thanks and stay there?

 Our Downsized Home

-After a couple of months looking, we found our smaller house on an acre and a half lot.
+After a couple months looking, we found our smaller house on an acre and a half lot.
 And it came with an RV port!

-We cleaned out stuff from our house, carting loads to various thrift stores, and got it ready to list.
+We cleaned out stuff from our house, carted loads to various thrift stores, and got it ready to list.
 The timing was perfect for the market, and we had a contract within a few days.

 It wasn’t enough.